 FCS_RNG.1/KSG Random Number Generation

 Hierarchical to: No other components

 Dependencies: No dependencies

 FCS_RNG.1/KSG Random numbers generation Class DRG.2 according to [13]

-FCS_RNG.1.1/KSG DRG.2.1 The TSF shall provide a deterministic random number generator that implements: If initialized with a random seed using a PTRNG of class PTG.2 as random source, the applied seed shall have at least 100 bits of entropy, the internal state of the RNG shall have at least the size of 200 bit - in this case the size of the internal state amounts to 351 bit, has the work factor for breaking the algorithm of 2127 due to the restriction on the maximum amount of keystream computed from a given seed, require guess work amounts to 2127 as well.
+FCS_RNG.1.1/KSG DRG.2.1 The TSF shall provide a deterministic random number generator that implements: If initialized with a random seed using a PTRNG of class PTG.2 as random source, the applied seed shall have at least 100 bits of entropy, the internal state of the RNG shall have at least the size of 200 bit - in this case the size of the internal state amounts to 351 bit, has the work factor for breaking the algorithm of 2 127 due to the restriction on the maximum amount of keystream computed from a given seed, required guess work amounts to 2 127 as well.

 DRG.2.2 The RNG provides forward secrecy.

-Note: A linear complexity of the keystream of Achterbahn-128 that is lower bounded by 2^{9^8} (see Theorem 1 on page 27 in B. Gammel, R. Göttfert, O. Kniffler: Achterbahn-128/80, eSTREAM submission, June 2006).
-As a consequence an attacker needs to know at least $2 \times 2^{9^8} = 2^{99}$ consecutive random bits in order to determine future random bits.
-A correlation attack requires $2^{4^{8.54}}$ key stream bits along with a time complexity greater than 2^{119} .
-(See R. Göttfert and B. Gammel: On the frame length of Achterbahn-128/80, Proceedings of the 2007 IEEE Information Theory Workshop on Information Theory for Wireless Networks, pp. 1-5, IEEE, 2007.)
-To prevent such an attack, the generator produces at most 2^{4^0} random bytes (= 2^{43} random bits) for a given seed.
-Thus the required $2^{4^{8.54}}$ random bits are not available.
-Therefore, the property of forward secrecy is fulfilled.
-End of note.

 DRG.2.3 The RNG provides backward secrecy.

-Note: For a correlation attack knowledge of at least 2^{48} consecutive present or future random bits is required.
-Then, with a working factor of 2^{119} operations, the internal state can be computed.
-However, such an attack is not possible since the data complexity of the attack is $2^{48.54}$ and most of 2^{43} random bits are generated by the generator for each seed.
-Thus, the generator provides backward secrecy.
-End of Note.
-FCS_RNG.1.2/KSG The TSF shall provide numbers in the format 8- or 16-bit that meet DRG.2.4 The RNG, initialized with a random seed of length at least 100 bit delivered by an PTRNG of the class PTG.2, generates output for which any consecutive 2 34 strings of the length 128 bits are mutually different with probability greater than 1-2 (-16) .
+FCS_RNG.1.2/KSG The TSF shall provide numbers in the format 8- or 16-bit that meet

+DRG.2.4 The RNG, initialized with a random seed of length at least 100 bit delivered by an PTRNG of the class PTG.2, generates output for which any consecutive 2 34 strings of the length 128 bits are mutually different with probability greater than 1-2 (-16) .

 DRG.2.5 Statistical test suites cannot practically distinguish the random numbers from the output sequences of an ideal RNG.
+The random numbers must pass test procedure A.

+Note:

-The random numbers must pass test procedure A and the statistical tests mentioned in item DRG4.7.
-Note: The random numbers have been shown to fulfill all statistical tests of the AIS 20/31 statistical tests of procedure A. The random numbers are in the format 8- or 16 Bit.
+The random numbers have been shown to fulfill all statistical tests of the AIS 20/31 statistical tests of procedure A. The random numbers are in the format 8- or 16 Bit.

 End of Note.